elixir-lang/elixir-lang.github.com/getting-started/mix-otp/distributed-tasks-and-configuration.markdown

 :"foo@computer-name"
 ```

-The difference is that anonymous functions requires the target node to have exactly the same code version as the caller.
-Using module, function and arguments is more robust because you only need to find a function with matching arity in the given module.
+The difference is that anonymous functions require the target node to have exactly the same code version as the caller.
+Using module, function, and arguments is more robust because you only need to find a function with matching arity in the given module.

 With this knowledge in hand, let's finally write the routing code.